Home

 Signe Knappskog

-Signe Knappskog has been working for several years as a consultant, providing practical assistance including dual career and spouse support, to international researchers at UiB.
-Earlier she has experience as a study supervisor, and also worked on the recruitment and follow-up of scientific employees as a departmental administrative manager.
-In 2021, Knappskog joined the team for careers and competence at the HR-division, and during the same year she completed a guidance course at the VID Specialised University.
+Signe Knappskog has extensive experience as a consultant, providing practical assistance including dual career and spouse support, to international researchers at UiB.
+Her priviouse roles include serving as a study supervisor and managing the recruitment and follow-up on scientific staff as a departmental administrative manager.
+In 2021, she joined the Careers and Competence team within the HR division, and completed a guidance education programme at VID Specialised University.

 Be active yourself!